printfoo/nlp-interpretability/README.md

 # Interpretable NLP

-This [repo](https://github.com/printfoo/interpretable-nlp) contains a list of papers on the interpretability, explainability, rationalization, etc. of NLP models, and my notes.
+This [repo](https://github.com/printfoo/interpretable-nlp) contains a list of NLP and ML papers on interpretability, explainability, rationalization, etc., and my notes.

-Note that this is not a comprehensive survey of this area, but only papers of my ad-hoc choice.

 ## Normative questions.